 We needed to ensure that along with everyday accessories like floodlights, CCTV and signage, that Domino Clamps would have the capabilities to support heavier attachments such as walkways, truss and roofing to fulfill the needs of customers like Eyal.

 We initially decided on an allowable working load that we wanted to aim for that balanced out cost with usability.
-With that in mind, we followed a 3-step process to test the Domino Clamp and modify the design accordingly.
+We got to this by working backwards from what would be needed for some of the more demanding applications we hoped Domino Clamps could be used for, and by speaking to project managers and riggers with experience in shipping container construction.
+With these figures in mind, we followed a 3-step process to test the Domino Clamp and modify the design accordingly.
 The first was to estimate a strength based on approximate hand calculations.
 Although these results are very rough and err on the side of caution, they allowed us to estimate the thickness of the plates which we could include in our 3D data model.
 Based on these results we moved one step closer to finalising the details of the design, which was drawn up into a provisional 3D drawing.

 Once we had a 3D data model it was time to get more detailed in our estimations by getting the clamp analysed with a Finite Element model.
 A finite element analysis creates a simulation of a physical element by breaking it down into a mesh of smaller elements, and then using a complex numerical mathematical technique predicts the interaction between these smaller parts which combined provide a final result for the entire structure.
 This process is at the core of the majority of all engineering simulation software, from designing the fuselage of a plane to a multi-storey car park.

 By getting our clamp analysed with this technique we were able to get a much more accurate, albeit still conservative, estimate of the Domino Clamp’s strength, which happily far exceeded our initial hopes.
 At this point we could move our prototyping into production and on to the final stage of the testing process.